HariPrasad5724/Candy-Crush-Mini-with-asm/README.md

 # Candy-Crush-Mini-with-asm
-Candy crush model game but done using numbers with Assembly language programming Enter the positions and play the game
+Inspired by Candy crush saga model game
-Play the game with an emulator and have fun!
+It's done using numbers repaced with candies and developed with Assembly language programming Enter the swapping positions in the game by following the mentioned rules Play the game with an emulator and have fun!